mumble-voip/mumble-www/hugo/content/downloads.md

 We provide downloads for the official client and server programs.
 A Linux distribution may provide their own packages and have their own maintainer, which we will describe below.
 We also link to some third party projects.

-Version **1.5.634** is the latest stable version of Mumble and was released on May 19th, 2024.
+Version **1.5.735** is the latest stable version of Mumble and was released on December 6th, 2024.

 Note that we are no longer able to support macOS < 10.13 since [Qt does not support](https://doc.qt.io/qt-5/macos.html#supported-versions) these versions anymore.